aaronKilpatrick/javascript-projects/README.md

 * Switch Statements
 * Template Literals

 This project I more or less copied step by step off [Freshman Tech](https://freshman.tech/calculator/).
-I used this project to practive my *CSS Grid* knowledge as well.
+I used this project to practice my *CSS Grid* knowledge as well.
 I am glad I did though.
 Even though this isn't my own work, I picked up a lot of new things along the way.
 Like how *objects* are used in the real world, *destructuring assignments*, and *event delegation* which I know I will use in future projects.

 ## Project 014 - BMI Calculator
 **Javascript Used:**